Updated: Oct 10, 2020

-Second, we had to stay in close proximity to our house.
-A few times our journey into Boston made it only to the highway as we got the call from the babysitter, crying, that our kids were acting out.
+Second, we had to stay close to our house.
+A few times, our journey into Boston made it only to the highway as we got the call from the babysitter, crying, that our kids were acting out.
 And to say acting out was more of what a typical child does.
 Our autistic child was engaging in property destruction and throwing things at the babysitter.
 So take out pizza it was.

 Finally, if we made it to the restaurant (Hooray!), we felt pressured to hurry so that we could get home and relieve the babysitter from taking care of our kids.
 We actually got a call once from one babysitter asking us if it was okay that they played up in the attic.
 We had a pull-down.
 HARD NO!
 Her response was, I thought so, but your son made it sound like it was where you played.
 This wasn’t too reassuring, so we quickly ate our meal and got the check.